 CBD e-liquids can be vaped in much the same way as a standard e-liquid, they will still have a confirmed VG / PG ratio so you’ll know exactly which kind of device they can be paired with.
 They generally have a high PG ratio and so will work best with mouth to lung kits.
 It’s also worth noting that they generally need to be used at lower wattages, we recommend no higher than 15W.

-When picking a flavour, it’s going to need to be one you’re going to feel comfortable using all day.
+When picking an e-liquid flavour, it’s going to need to be one you’re going to feel comfortable using all day.
 In the UK at least, the top three flavours are tobacco, menthol and strawberry.
 In our experience, it’s always best to start off with something simple, a one-note flavour is often the best option.
 As you progress in stopping smoking, you’ll begin to notice a vast improvement in your sense of taste.
 When this occurs you may discover an appreciation for flavours that may have previously tasted muted.
 Trying new flavours is a tested way of making sure you don't move back to smoking.

 Picking the correct nicotine strength is perhaps the most important part of choosing an e-liquid.
 You’re going to need to find one that satisfies cravings but isn’t too harsh.
 This will largely come down to how many cigarettes you smoke per day.
 You can use the handy table below to get started.